djbradyAtOpticalSciencesArizona/arrayCameraFourierPtychography/README.md

 ***demo.ipynb***: a demo of the reconstruction results.

+Please contact the author for the access to the entire dataset.

 ### Citation
 If you find the code useful in your research, please consider citing: